 What does this bill mean for religious liberty?

 This bill would substantially undermine religious liberty protections in the United States.
 America has long been a place where people with different views and beliefs have lived at peace alongside each other.
 Though America has not perfectly lived up to this ideal of a shared nation, it was central to our founding as persecuted religious minorities sought safe harbor in this land.
 Though cleverly named, the Equality Act is out of step with that American ideal.
 Equality cannot be achieved while eliminating other basic, fundamental freedoms.
 Of particular note, the bill would essentially gut the 1993 Religious Freedom Restoration Act (RFRA), a bill which passed with broad bipartisan support and was signed by President Clinton.

-By undermining RFRA, H.R.
-5 would force faith-based child welfare organizations to abandon their deeply held religious beliefs or be shut down by the state.
-The state-forced closures of such agencies is especially detrimental at a time when multiple crises—including the COVID-19 pandemic and the ongoing opioid epidemic—have led to increases in the number of children in need of services.
+By undermining RFRA, the Equality Act would force faith-based child welfare organizations to abandon their deeply held religious beliefs or be shut down by the state.
+The state-forced closures of such agencies is especially detrimental at a time when multiple crises—including the post-pandemic effects and the ongoing opioid epidemic—have led to increases in the number of children in need of services.

 What does the bill mean for women and girls?

 Most strikingly, the Equality Act undermines decades of hard fought civil rights protections for women and girls.
 Single gender spaces, such as locker rooms or shelters, would no longer be protected by law.
 This departure from a legal understanding of gender as male and female makes women and girls vulnerable to biological males being in their private spaces.
 For example, shelters for those women and girls escaping domestic abuse or homelessness would be forced to house biological men who identify as female.
 This legislation disregards the privacy and safety concerns women rightly have about sharing sleeping quarters and intimate facilities with the biological opposite sex.